thormundtay/VHF/VHF-rs/src/runner/writer/v2_spec.md

    *remaining* of the header is in bytes.
 5. The header MUST be written in UTF-8.
 The header shall specify:
    a.
 The filters used, in the sequence the filters were applied.
+   b.
+The time associated to the first data point, as given by key
+      `file_start`.
+This is not necessarily the same as the starting time of the VHF board.
+   c.
+The number of elements in the file after the header used for storing
+      indices associated to m_overflow, given by key `m_overflow_total`.
 6. As m_offset is given by the header, software processing between data taken out of the FPGA and file writing MUST keep track of m_overflow, such that continuous files can have their first element be associated to the correct